How to Choose the Right Gelcoat for Your Boat's Finish

 - Properties: Durable, glossy, and available in multiple colors.

-- Pros: Easy to apply, good adhesion to fiberglass.
+- Pros: Easy to apply, good adhesion to fiberglass reinforcement.

 - Cons: Requires polishing to maintain shine.